 The Presidential Science Initiative will bring together existing faculty and recruit new faculty across the UO’s schools and colleges to create new research and educational programs.

-UO Provost and President call for the formation of a diverse group to examine the structure of the College of Arts and Sciences.
+UO Provost and President form a task force to examine the structure of the College of Arts and Sciences.
 Senior Divisional Dean Karen Ford will serve as chair of the task force that will be made up of faculty, staff and students.